BrownieO/Conlang-notes/Grammar/cases.md

 Cases are categories of words based on their role in a sentence.
 Sometimes, such role is marked with a morhpeme.

 ## Accusative and nominative
 Those cases indicate the object and the subject of a sentence respectively.
-Those cases aren't marked in Balkeon.
+They aren't marked in Balkeon.

 ## Dative
 The dative case indicates the recipient of an action.
 Its marker is the suffix "stan".